ChatGPT is simply the name you think of when AI is brought up.

 In summary, ChatGPT still has astronomical levels of users every week and month, far surpassing any AI platform on the planet.
 Its 900 million weekly active users is a scale that few technology products in history have achieved.

-However, the market share story paints a very different picture from the raw user numbers.
+But the market share story now paints a very different picture from the raw user numbers.

-ChatGPT’s web traffic share has fallen from 87% to around 60–65% in just twelve months.
-Its mobile app share has plummeted from 69% to 45%.
-Every major competitor – Gemini, Grok, Claude, DeepSeek – is growing faster in percentage terms.
+ChatGPT’s web traffic share has fallen from 87% to 56.7% in just fourteen months.
+Its U.S. mobile app DAU share has plummeted from 69% to 38.7% and is now declining in absolute terms, not just relative ones.
+Every major competitor – Gemini, Grok, Claude, DeepSeek – is growing faster in percentage terms, and Claude’s March surge in particular looks structural rather than seasonal.

 The question is no longer whether competitors can challenge ChatGPT.
 They already are.
-The question is whether ChatGPT’s market share will stabilise or continue to erode.
+The question is whether the slide stabilises somewhere in the mid-50s on web and mid-30s on mobile, or whether it continues all the way down.

-The competitive pressure has become so acute that OpenAI CEO Sam Altman reportedly declared an eight-week “code red” in December 2025, urging employees to refocus on core products.
-OpenAI has responded with moves like free Codex access and a lower-priced $8 ChatGPT Go plan.
+The competitive pressure has become so acute that Sam Altman reportedly declared an eight-week “code red” in December 2025, urging employees to refocus on core products.
+OpenAI has responded with moves like free Codex access, a lower-priced $8 ChatGPT Go plan, and now the consolidation play around the “AI superapp.”
+Killing Sora was part of the same compute-reallocation logic.

 Check back next month for the latest updates.